DahianaMC/School_District_Analysis/README.md

 # Challenge Module 4
 ## Goals
 - Replace the ninth-grade math and reading scores from Thomas High School with NaN and keep intact the rest of the data.
-    - Using loc, the reading and math scores for Thomas HS ofr 9th graders were replaced by NaN.
+    - Using loc, the reading and math scores for Thomas HS forr 9th graders were replaced by NaN.
 See Jupyter Notenook file: PyCitySchools Challenge.ipyn
 - Explain how the analysis changes.

 ## Analysis